digirati-co-uk/iiif-canvas-panel/docs/examples/17-reacting-to-the-user.md

 This will fire once the current transitioning zoom has completed.
 It contains information on the max/min zoom and booleans for if we have reached the max/min (isMax, isMin).
-The zoom event also fires when you call zoom-to .
+The zoom event also fires when you call `zoom-to`, `goto-region`, `go-home`, or when `recalculate-world-size` is called by the system.
 It does not fire when a user creates a custom transition.

 ```
 el.addEventListener('zoom', ev => {